 Arriving into Funchal

-You will either arrive into Funchal by aeroplane or by boat.
+Visitors arrive into Funchal by plane or by cruise ship.

-Flying into Funchal requires nerves of steel – or clamp your eyes shut!
+Flying into Funchal is nerve racking if you are a nervous flyer like me.
 The Cristiano Ronaldo airport has a very short runway, bordered by residential houses on one side and the Atlantic on the other.
 Part of the runway extends over the sea on stilts.

-There are public buses running the short twenty-minute ride to the city centre though some bus timetables cease early and others only run once an hour.
+It is a short twenty-minute ride to the city centre though some bus timetables cease early and others only run once an hour.
 Check in advance of your arrival.

 Getting around Funchal

-You do not need a car to explore Funchal.
-City sights are easily covered on foot.
-Parking is difficult to find and may require payment.
+You do not need a car to explore Funchal attractions as they can easily be explored on foot.
+Parking in the city centre is difficult to find and you may have to pay.

 If you plan to explore on foot, group attractions by area to save you crisscrossing the city.
-Tourist maps are available from hotels and the tourist booth on the marina or from the tourist office on Avenue Arriaga near the Cathedral.
+Tourist maps are available from Funchal hotels, the tourist booth on the marina or from the tourist office on Avenue Arriaga near the Cathedral.

-There are also helpful stone marker maps on the pavements showing you in which direction attractions are located and how long takes to walk to them.
+In addition, there are helpful stone marker maps on Funchal’s pavements that show visitors which direction attractions are and how long it takes to walk to them.